Coping With Loss

 -

-Light a candle each day in memory of your pet, remembering the love and joy you shared
+Light a candle each day in memory of you pet, remembering the love and joy you shared